 At least one thing hasn't changed since 2005: Pepsi remains the ubiquitous sponsor.

-Now compare the 2018 Super Bowl website.
+Now compare the 2018 Super Bowl website design.
 Stark contrast, right?
 Above the fold, you see only a single image and clear call-to-action: "Experience Super Bowl.com."
 The site makes it unmistakably clear what they want you to do next.

 They also answer the most important questions most visitors have right off the bat.
 The date, time and location of the game are right in the middle of the screen.
 They even include a fun countdown timer to add to the hype (and help the people who can never remember what day it is).
 Even more, the first two links in the navigation bar are "Event Info" and "Ways to Watch."
 The NFL's goal is to get more people watching the Super Bowl, and their site is clearly geared toward that goal.